Program details

 *Owing to the fieldwork schedule, students in Anthropology and Sociology may choose to apply either in their second or third year but may apply only once.

-HUM583 is a pre-requisite for admission to the program.
+HUM583 is the only required course for students accepted into the IHUM program.
 Applicants should discuss a plan to complete the seminar with the Director if they cannot take HUM583 when they enter the program.
+Any graduate student may take HUM583 before applying to IHUM.
 All applicants should be able to demonstrate a record of interdisciplinary exploration and make the case that the time and resources afforded by the fellowship will substantively expand the interdisciplinary nature of the dissertation project.
 For more detailed information about the application process, see the FAQs below.
-The next application cycle will be due on March 1, 2024.
+The next application cycle will be due on March 3, 2025.

-Students who join the Ph.D.
-Program become core members of a community of interdisciplinary research and exchange that convenes for seminars, workshops, and other events.
-They are required to present work in progress in the fourth or fifth year, in addition to attending the graduate workshops of their community members, held two to three times a year.
-Together with other students in their cohort, students in the Program conceptualize and organize a series of lunch talks around a theme in the fourth and fifth years and choose the annual Faber Lecturer in the sixth year.
+Students who join the PhD Program become core members of a community focused on interdisciplinary research and exchange, which meets for seminars, salons, and other events.
+They are required to co-organize a salon during the fourth or fifth year and to attend graduate salons hosted by their peers two to four times a year.
+In their fourth and fifth years, students collaborate with their cohort to choose the annual Faber Lecturer.

 After presenting a detailed plan for their IHUM fellowship year to the Director, ordinarily in the spring of the third year, students spend their fourth year on research and exploration in areas beyond the boundaries of their fundamental disciplinary training.
 Students then receive an additional year of university fellowship support to be used in their sixth year as a DCE1 student.
 Enrollment into a DCE1 year is not guaranteed to IHUM students; central Graduate School eligibility rules for entering DCE status apply here as they do for all doctoral students.
 Upon review of the dissertation by a member of the Executive Committee or the Program Committee and fulfilling all the requirements for the degree in their home departments, IHUM students graduate with a joint degree from their home department and from the Council of the Humanities.